grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

-Designing for composability -- Protocols
+Protocols
 ===============================

 You already know that objects are connected (composed) together and communicate through interfaces, just as in IP network.
-There is another similarity though, that's as important as this one.
+There is one more similarity, that's as important.
 It's *protocols*.
 In this section, we will look at protocols between objects and their place on our design approach.

 ## Protocols exist

 I do not want to introduce any scientific definition, so let's just establish an understanding that protocols are sets of rules about how objects communicate with each other.

 Really?
 Are there any rules?
 Is it not enough the the objects can be composed together through interfaces, as I explained in previous sections?
 Well, no, it's not enough and let me give you a quick example.

-Let us imagine a class `Sender` that, in one of its methods, asks `Recipient` (let's assume `Recipient` is an interface) for status code extracted from some kind of response and makes a decision based on that code whether or not to notify an observer about an error:
+Let us imagine a class `Sender` that, in one of its methods, asks `Recipient` (let's assume `Recipient` is an interface) to extract status code from some kind of response object and makes a decision based on that code whether or not to notify an observer about an error:

 {lang="csharp"}
 ~~~